St. John's College of Liberal Arts and SciencesQueens Campus, Staten Island Campus

 You can prepare for these career paths through the 120-credit Bachelor of Arts degree program in Economics at St. John's University, offered by St. John’s College of Liberal Arts and Sciences.
 Major courses are provided in partnership with The Peter J. Tobin College of Business — taking advantage of the acclaimed resources and faculty of two outstanding University divisions.

 Reflecting the University's Vincentian and Catholic values, emphasis is put on the ethical dimensions of business decisions.

-Students also benefit from St. John's focus on an international academic experience.
-The University offers extensive study abroad courses during the academic year as well as the winter and summer semesters.
-Students can live and learn at St. John's Rome, Italy, campus and Paris, France, location.
-Please visit Global Studies for more information.
+You also benefit from St. John's focus on an international academic experience.
+The University offers extensive study abroad courses during the academic year as well as during the winter and summer semesters.
+You can live and learn at St. John's Rome, Italy, campus and Paris, France, location.
+Visit Global Education for more information.

-Students majoring in Economics at St. John's gain a solid foundation in the theory and application of economic concepts and principles.
-They learn and are mentored by an enormously gifted, internationally known faculty of scholar-teachers who care about each student's progress.
+As an Economics major at St. John's, you gain a solid foundation in the theory and application of economic concepts and principles.
+You learn and are mentored by an enormously gifted, internationally known faculty of scholar-teachers who care about each student's progress.

 You develop a strong academic and professional edge by joining any of St. John's more than 180 student clubs and organizations.
 St. John’s College of Liberal Arts and Sciences also offers a wide range of honor society chapters, including the Omicron Delta Epsilon economics honor society chapter, to recognize scholastic achievement and connect students to opportunities in their fields.

 Facilities include high-tech classrooms, laboratories, and our 1.7 million-volume University Library.
 Our D’Angelo Center is a five-story, 127,000-square-foot University and Student Center with classrooms, lecture halls, a Starbucks Café, and a full-service food court.